 Why does my computer put an Adobe Acrobat icon beside the embroidery files?

-The longer answer: unless you’ve purchased or downloaded specialized (and often very expensive — like $3,000) embroidery digitizing and editing software, your computer can’t figure out what program it should use to open the files.
-It then tries to make an educated guess, and it thinks that Adobe Acrobat will be able to open the files.
+The longer answer: unless you have specialized (and often very expensive — like $3,000) embroidery digitizing and editing software, your computer can’t figure out what program it should use to open the files.
+If you try to open an embroidery file on your computer, it then tries to make an educated guess, and it thinks that Adobe Acrobat (or some other program that it has) will be able to open the files.
 And, as you’ve figured out by now… that’s a valiant effort on the part of your computer, but wrong.
 See?
 You’re smarter than your computer!

 The good news is that nothing bad has happened to the embroidery files.
 And even though your computer is confused about what to do with the embroidery files, your embroidery machine absolutely DOES know how to use them!